 I love the combination of the rugged shell casing (which has been fired) with the sparkly quartz.
 Want one?

-- Bullet shell casing (ask a firearm-loving friend; some etsy sellers also have them)
+- Bullet shell casing (ask a firearm-loving friend - you can also find them on Amazon)

 - Rough cut rock crystal/quartz spike bead pre-drilled across the top (like these)